How To Let Go Of The Past And Release Negative Emotions: Practices

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

 We may all have moments in our lives that we would like to forget.
 Whether it’s an embarrassing moment, a mistake, or a traumatic incident, these memories can haunt us and make it hard to move on with our lives.
 But no matter how painful the past may be, living in the present can be essential for your mental well-being.
 Many strategies can help you let go of your past and live more fully in the present moment.
-From self-reflection exercises to creative activities, mindfulness, forgiveness, goal-setting, and healthy boundaries, it can be possible to move forward.
-Therapy, whether in person or online, can also help you work through past experiences that may be holding you back.
+From self-reflection exercises to creative activities, mindfulness, forgiveness, goal-setting, and healthy boundaries, it can be possible to move forward and let go of the past.
+Additionally, therapy can help you live in the present and foster emotional healing and personal growth.
+Therapy, whether in person or online, can also help you work through painful past experiences that may be holding you back

 Grief can be an emotional response to the loss or absence of someone or something that we care deeply about.
 It can be a natural process that many people experience in some form throughout their lives.
-Grief can range from mild sadness to deep despair and often includes a wide range of emotions, like guilt, anger, fear, and confusion.
+Grief can range from mild sadness to deep despair and often includes a wide range of emotions, including:

 Short-term impacts of grief